 These certificates provide additional evidence of language learning accomplishments for resumes, applications, and portfolios.
 A student who has met the requirement may request a certificate by emailing the FCCSWL course organizer by the close of any semester in which the requirement for a specific level of certificate is reached.
 A certificate will be issued as a pdf and emailed to the student in January or June of each year.
 A student may earn multiple certificates as language study progresses.

 Requirement: Study of a language through FCCSWL for at least 4 semesters and each course completed with a grade of B or better.
 For purposes of the certificate, both half course enrollment and full course enrollment count as one semester of study.
+Students in Hindi, Swahili, and Turkish may meet this requirement in 3 semesters by taking FCCSWL full courses for at least two semesters, plus the equivalent of at least one full semester in either a full or half course.
 Students who complete full courses may be eligible for higher level certificates.

 - Up to 2 semesters of language study abroad or summers of intensive language study may be counted toward the 4 semesters with approval of the Director of FCCSWL.
 In order for study abroad or summer intensive language study to be counted toward the certificate, a student must complete at least one semester of enrollment in a FCCSWL course after the study abroad or summer intensive experience.
 One semester abroad or one summer of study will count as the equivalent of one semester of study with FCCSWL regardless of the intensity of the course.
 A student who has completed a more intensive course will likely place into higher levels of FCCSWL courses and be eligible for a higher level certificate.